Why You Need to Attend Cayman Kitefest at Kaibo

 Other Activities at the Cayman Kitefest at Kaibo Beach

 Not only is there kite flying at Cayman Kitefest, there are tons of other activities to fill your day.
-Enjoy free live music by local band Bonafide, as you sip on a cocktail.
-The “Kite Runner” is the preferred drink of this festival.
+Sit by the sea and sip on a cocktail.

 Cayman Kitefest is a wonderful way to unplug and reconnect with family and friends.
 After you return home happy and weary, post some of your memories online, and please be sure to tag us @kaibobeach and use the hashtag #caymankitefest